aksommerville/fullmoon4/README.md

 ### February

 - [ ] Music.
 We don't need every song yet, just like 3 or so.
-- - [x] Toil and Trouble
-- - [x] Tangled Vine
 - - [x] Seven Circles of a Witch's Soul
 - - - [ ] Do something more interesting with the bassline, geez this is boring.
 - - [x] Eye of Newt
 - - - [ ] Cleaner lead, and less distorted during the twirly half.
 - - - [ ] In the chromatic circling, use an instrument we can reduce the attack for all but first note.
 - - [ ] Blood for Silver
-- - The two best songs, Jaws of Wrath and Seventh Roots of Unity, we won't need until the final version :(
 - [ ] Make up a new item to take Corn's place.
-- [x] Check song restarting.
-Is it releasing or aborting voices? (should release, not abort) I get some poppage now and then.
-- - Eye of Newt does this every time.
-- - Due to Time-Zero event sequencing.
-Fixed in Midevil.
-- [x] fiddle: override instrument
-- [x] Percussion
-- [x] Check velocity=>gain for sound effects.
-I added it but not sure I'm hearing it.
-- [x] Is Channel Volume working?
-- - It is, we just need to make sure that Program Change comes first.
-See `make verify`
-- [x] Kill hero's velocity when entering a menu.
 - [ ] Return to map entry point if injured while another injury in progress.
 No more ping-ponging between hazards.
 - [ ] `make verify` or something, to auto-validate resources:
 - - [ ] Song must start with a Program Change for each channel before any notes.